 Right from the start you realize that the value to start is low, which makes it very attractive, not to mention that almost everything is ready to go and all you need to do is fill in the blank, upload the images and video.

 However, as the number of students increases, things get serious, not to mention that the price is in dollars (I'm located in Brazil) and since 2014 the dollar has been increasing considerably, in addition to these platforms being plastered, which made me look for the domestic market (Brazil LMS solutions).

-In the national market stood out the Hotmart and the Eduzz.
+In Brazil stood out the Hotmart and Eduzz.
 At Hotmart I had a strong dislike, as I used their platform as a client, and even with the app the experience always seemed very limited, poor and sometimes slow.

-As a business it seemed like an insult the rates of almost 10%.
-At Eduzz things get a little better in terms of fees, however it still has the same limited platform issues.
+Looking only in terms of business, the rate of almost 10% of revenue is not at all attractive.
+At Eduzz, things are a little better in terms of rate, however, it still has the same limited platform problems.